 - Our workshop season typically runs to mid-September.

-- The remainder of September is our Packup Camp, a two to three week period of closing down and preparing the site for winter.
+- The remainder of September is Autumn Packup, a two to three week period of closing down and preparing the site for winter.
 Volunteers for this period pay a discounted rate.